US CLUB SOCCER COACH - ROBERT MCEWEN

 AS A COACH

 My combined love for the game and pride in my teams has driven my ambition to continue to coach individuals to see them grow and develop.
-I run a neuroscience fitness startup from the UCSD Qualcomm Institute & a certified ISSA fitness trainer
+My specialization is "First touch".
+Everything a player does on the ball revolves around the first touch.
+It is a true fundamental of the game that allows players to be better setup for “what’s next?”
+Run into space, a pass or a shot.
+I currently coach club kids 2016, 2010 and 2012 and I work with individuals all the way to high school, college and pro.
+My style of play is 'quick passing, getting open into space".
+I run a neuroscience fitness startup from the UCSD Qualcomm Institute & I am a certified ISSA fitness trainer.

 AS A PLAYER / FAN

-I have a love for the game that I have played and studied for 34 years in the USA, UK and Ireland.
-Growing up in Ireland, I was immersed in soccer as my father had a professional club soccer career in the UK
+I have a love for the game that I have played and studied for 30+ years in the USA, UK and Ireland at club, high school, college and semi-pro.
+Growing up in Ireland, I was immersed in football (soccer) as my father had a professional club soccer career in the UK.
+Below are some of the many photos on matches I have attended/played in.

 Certifications & Education